universal-mcp/applications/src/universal_mcp/applications/spotify/README.md

-# Spotify MCP Server
+# SpotifyApp MCP Server

-An MCP Server for the Spotify API.
+An MCP Server for the SpotifyApp API.

 ## 🛠️ Tool List

-This is automatically generated from OpenAPI schema for the Spotify API.
+This is automatically generated from OpenAPI schema for the SpotifyApp API.

 | Tool | Description |